Dive into these underwater cities, the real-life versions of Atlantis.

-The city of Dwarka, or “Gateway to Heaven,” was discovered submerged some 100-feet below the Gulf of Cambay in 1988.
+The 32,000-year-old underwater city of Dwarka, or “Gateway to Heaven,” was discovered submerged some 100 feet below the Gulf of Cambay in 1988.
 Ancient structures, pillars, grids of a city, and ancient artifacts were found.
 Steeped in mystery, some believe them to be at least 10,000 years old, others say they could be 5,000 years of age, yet others are sure that they date from the Middle Ages.
 Yet, others claim that in 1473 the Gujarat Sultan Mahmud Begada attacked the city and destroyed the temple of Dwarka.
 Either way, this is a true underwater city, long lost, full of mystery and legend, and magnificent.

 From the oldest sunken city to one of the youngest.
 Villa Epecuen was established as a tourist resort 370 miles from Buenos Aires on the shores of the salty Lake Epecuen.
-It thrived as a resort town until 1985 when an unusual weather event resulted in floods breaking the dam of Lake Epecuen.
-Over the next eight years, Villa Epecuen was swallowed, slowly but steadily, until in 1993 the town was under 33 feet of water.
+It thrived as a resort town until 1985, when an unusual weather event resulted in floods breaking the dam of Lake Epecuen.
+Over the next eight years, Villa Epecuen was swallowed, slowly but steadily, until, in 1993, the town was under 33 feet of water.
 The water has since receded somewhat, leaving an eerie city grid, dead trees lining what were once bustling streets, and an empty marina.
 Reportedly there is still one person living there.

 Another once wicked city submerged underwater.
 This time it was not pirates that were wicked, but hedonistic Romans that flocked to Baia, dubbed the Las Vegas of ancient Rome, some 18 miles outside of Naples on the Mediterranean coast.
 Alas, as seems to happen with wicked cities, it sank.
 Most likely due to the region’s rather active volcanic activities.
-The 2,000-year-old remains are in superb condition with many intact statues found, together with houses and temples.
-Most of the city lies at a depth of fewer than 20 feet, and some of it even visible above water.
+The 2,000-year-old remains are in superb condition, with many intact statues found, together with houses and temples.
+Most of the sunken city lies at a depth of fewer than 20 feet, and some of it even visible above water.
 The archaeological park can be explored by donning a snorkel.

 WHERE: Lake Titicaca, Bolivia

-Once reportedly the largest city of ancient Greece and the capital of the Bosphoran Kingdom, Phanagoria was founded around 540 B.C. and stretched across the Taman Peninsula in the Black Sea, now part of Russia.
+Once reportedly the largest city of ancient Greece and the capital of the Bosporan Kingdom, Phanagoria was founded around 540 B.C. and stretched across the Taman Peninsula in the Black Sea, now part of Russia.
 A third of the old city is submerged in the waters of the Black Sea, but two-thirds are on land, making for an enormous archaeological site, dry and wet, with new discoveries still being made.

 Lago di Vagli

 There is a medieval town at the bottom of this beautiful lake in the Tuscan countryside that takes on the legend of Brigadoon, the mythical Scottish village that is supposed to be visible only for one day every 100 years.
 The 12th-century town of Fabbriche di Careggine has been submerged since 1953, falling foul of a dam development.
-However, every so often the reservoir is drained for maintenance, and slowly an ancient medieval village appears where a lake once was, looking nearly as pristine as it did centuries ago.
+However, every so often, the reservoir is drained for maintenance, and slowly an ancient medieval village appears where a lake once was, looking nearly as pristine as it did centuries ago.